ShianLin/shianlin.github.io/_pages/cv.md

 * Research Projects.
 I put what can be public on [CSDN](https://blog.csdn.net/weixin_43759518?spm=1011.2124.3001.5343&type=blog) blogs.
 This [repository](https://github.com/ShianLin/csdn_blog) can be a backup.
 Xi’an Jiaotong University pays the price of the papers, and the notes only currently available for applying.
   * Machine Learning(ML).
 Including classification and clustering, dimensionality reduction, ensemble, etc.
   * Random-Projection (RP).
 It's for dimensionality reduction. [blog1, ](https://blog.csdn.net/weixin_43759518/article/details/113813986?spm=1001.2014.3001.5502)[blog2(It proves that the blog is mine.), ](https://blog.csdn.net/weixin_43759518/article/details/113774085)[blog3, ](https://blog.csdn.net/weixin_43759518/article/details/116022476?spm=1001.2014.3001.5502)[blog4.](https://blog.csdn.net/weixin_43759518/article/details/113455174)
   * Nonnegative Matrix Factorization (NMF).
-The method and its variants are frequently used in face recognition and hyperspectral image.
+The method and its variants are frequently used in hyperspectral images.
   * Sufficient Dimension Reduction(SDR).
 It's No.1 Google Chinese search [result](https://github.com/ShianLin/csdn_blog/blob/main/SDR_result.pdf) that my [blog](https://blog.csdn.net/weixin_43759518/article/details/116307309) is, using 'Sufficient dimension reduction'(Chinese) only.